YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 * You can also use a colon (:) to map ranges of subscripted names and their subtrees to a region.
 Ranges are closed on the left and open on the right side of the colon.
 For example, add -name PRODAGE(0:10) -region DECADE0 maps ^PRODAGE(0) to ^PRODAGE(9), assuming the application always uses integer subscripts, to region DECADE0.

-* You can also use $CHAR() and $ZCHAR() to specify unprintable characters as subscripts. "" (an empty string) or no value (e.g. 20: or :20 or :) specify open-ended ranges, which span, on the left, from the first subscript ("") to, on the right, the last possible string.
+* You can also use $CHAR() and $ZCHAR() to specify unprintable characters as subscripts. "" (an empty string) or no value (e.g. 20: or :20 or :) specify open-ended ranges, which span, on the left, from the first subscript ("") to on the right, the last possible string.

 * Regions that contain global variables sharing the same unsubscripted name that span regions must use standard null collation; attempting to use the deprecated original null collation produces an error.